webrecorder/archiveweb.page-site/docs/step1-installation/install_requirements.md

 ---

 ### Installation Requirements

-Besides requiring Chrome, this extension does not have any other dependencies.
+The extension requires Chrome or a Chromium-based browser.
+The extension does not have any other dependencies

 #### <b> Requirement Checklist</b>
 * Chrome web browser
+* or other Chromium-based browsers, including Brave, Edge

-#### <b> Chrome Details </b>
+#### <b> Browser Details </b>
-The extension should work with the latest Chrome version.
-However, Chrome updates a lot.
-So when it changes, we need to make some adjustments too.
-If you're noticing changes or errors, [let us know](/contact).<br>

-Check the [Google Chrome Help](https://support.google.com/chrome/search?q=latest+version+of+chrome&from_promoted_search=true) if there are any new updates or need Chrome help:
-* Chrome is currently on Version 87.0.4280.88 for Windows, macOS, and Linux.
-* Extension ran fine on Version 86.0.4240.198
+The extension has been tested with:

+* Chrome 87+
+* Brave 1.x+
+* Edge 87+

+However, as these browsers are regularly updated, the extension may need to be updated as well.

+If you're noticing changes or errors with a particular browser version, [let us know](../contact).<br>

+When in doubt, [try the latest version of Chrome](https://www.google.com/chrome/) first.

 #### <b> Operating System Details </b>
 Whether you use Mac, Windows, or a version of Linux, as long as your computer environment is compatible with Chrome, you should be able to install the extension like any other Chrome extension.